Unlock Your SQL Database with DirectusBy Directus Staff on June 2, 2022

 Directus is open source, so anyone can download and start using it to manage everything in a SQL database.
 The platform can create an API out of any SQL database, so its uses are essentially only limited by the user’s imagination.
 The ultimate vision for Directus is to virtualize all business data, no matter where you store it.
 That’s a lofty goal, but worth reaching for.

 Watch the video.

 See for yourself how Directus eliminates all the heavy lifting of designing, building, and maintaining infrastructure, so you can focus on innovating your data-driven app or digital experience.
-Try Directus for free!
+Try Directus today!